lamprosch/lamprosch/README.md

 <br/>
 <h3>Facts & Info</h3>

-- 📌 Currently based in Copenhagen, DK.
+- 📌 Currently based in Barcelona, ES.
-- 👀 I’m interested in Audio Technology, Music & Football Tactics.
+- 👀 I’m interested in Audio Technology, DSP and Music.
 - 🌱 I’m currently learning Acoustics and Development of Audio Algorithms.
 - 🎓 Studied Electrical & Computer Engineering at University of Patras.
 - 🎸 Playing the guitar.